Quick Answer

 Take Advantage of Catch-Up Contributions

 The IRS actually builds in advantages for late starters.
-In 2024, the 401(k) contribution limit sits at $23,000.
+As of 2026, the 401(k) contribution limit has risen to $23,500, reflecting annual cost-of-living adjustments.
 But if you’re 50 or older, you can contribute an extra $7,500 annually.
-That’s $30,500 per year in tax-advantaged savings.
+More importantly, the SECURE 2.0 Act provisions now in effect give workers aged 60–63 a supercharged catch-up limit of $11,250, bringing their total potential 401(k) contribution to $34,750 per year.
 Congress designed these catch-up provisions specifically for people in your situation.

 Even before you hit 50, maximize what you can.
 Employer matches represent free money.
 Yet CNBC reported that roughly 25% of employees don’t contribute enough to capture their full employer match.
 That’s leaving guaranteed returns on the table.
 If your employer matches 4%, contribute at least 4%.
 Negotiate from there.

 IRAs offer another avenue.
 Roth IRAs let your money grow tax-free.
 Traditional IRAs give you a tax deduction now.
-Either way, the 2024 limit is $7,000 ($8,000 if you’re 50+).
+Either way, the 2026 IRA contribution limit is $7,000 ($8,000 if you’re 50+).
 Stack these accounts strategically.
 Every channel matters when you’re building momentum.

 Rethink Your Budget With Retirement as Priority One